open-mmlab/Amphion/preprocessors/Emilia/README.md

 By open-sourcing the Emilia-Pipe code, we aim to enable the speech community to collaborate on large-scale speech generation research.

-This README file will introduce the usage of the Emilia-Pipe and provide an installation guide.
+This following README will introduce the installation and usage guide of the Emilia-Pipe.

 ## Pipeline Overview 👀